 The British Copyright Council is primarily a consultative and liaison body and does not operate a copyright advice service.
 However, we do have a selection of information sheets that answer some of the most common questions we are asked.
 These include a selection of handy A5 guides in our “UK Copyright Highway Code” series (as illustrated on the right of this page) that you can download and print.
 To find these and other helpful resources, please search our archive of info sheets below.
 Please note, these offer a basic introduction to the topics covered.
 If you need advice you should contact a specialist lawyer.

 General questions about copyright issues relating to professional practice are better directed to relevant professional organisations or industry bodies.
-Many of these are Council members but there are others.
-For useful websites click here.
+Many of these are BCC members but there are others.
+For a list of useful websites click here.

-Copyright is one form of intellectual property but others include patents and trade marks.
-The government department responsible for all of them is The Intellectual Property Office (IPO) and their website is an excellent information source click here.
+Copyright is one form of intellectual property (IP) but others include patents and trade marks.
+The UK government department responsible for all of them is the Intellectual Property Office (IPO) and their website is an excellent information source.